dzapataHDI/nomemory/mockunits.md

 int integer2 = intMockUnit.val()
 ```

-In the same time each `MockUnit<T>` is "smart" enough to generate "children" MockUnits that inherit the behaviour of their parent, but adding some particular behaviour or their own.
+In the same time each `MockUnit<T>` is "smart" enough to generate "children" units that inherit the "inner" behaviour of their parent, but adding some particular behaviour or their own.

 With the `intMockUnit` from the previous example we can "generate" another `MockUnit` that has the ability to generate lists of integers (`List<Integer>`) in the same interval [0, 100):